50 Best Foods for Women

 Nationwide, there are 4,000 neural tube defects (NTD)-affected pregnancies each year, making it one of the most common birth defects.
 NTDs are a group of disorders of the development of the brain and spinal cord.
 Because this part of the fetus develops within the first few weeks, which could be before a woman even knows she’s pregnant, doctors recommend that all women who are sexually active or are planning to become pregnant should consume folic acid—a B vitamin that is used by the body to manufacture DNA—daily.
 Up to 70 percent of NTDs can be prevented if women consume just 0.4 mg/day of folic acid, and a cup of cooked asparagus gives you two-thirds of that recommendation.

 Cod is a great source of omega-3s while being low in mercury—making this fish super pregnancy-friendly.
 That’s because the omega-3s found in fish are essential to developing proper brain function in babies.
-A recent observational study published in the American Journal of Epidemiology found that moms who ate the FDA-recommended three servings of fish per week during their pregnancies birthed babies who had higher IQs and less inattention, hyperactivity, and autism symptoms than those who consumed the least amount of fish—regardless of the amount of mercury present in the fish.
+An observational study published in the American Journal of Epidemiology found that moms who ate the FDA-recommended three servings of fish per week during their pregnancies birthed babies who had higher IQs and less inattention, hyperactivity, and autism symptoms than those who consumed the least amount of fish—regardless of the amount of mercury present in the fish.
 Researchers attribute these positive neurological benefits to DHA, one of the omega-3s in fish that is important in building neurons and cell membranes.

 Foods To Get You Through Menopause